Washington State vs. Miami Sun Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Over/Under Insights

-- Washington State and its opponents have combined to score more than 59.5 points in four of 12 games this season.
+- Washington State and its opponents have combined to put up more than 59 points in five of 12 games this season.

-- Friday's total is three points lower than the two team's combined 62.5 points per game average.
+- The combined points per game average of the two teams, 62.5, is 3.5 points more than Friday's over/under.

-- The 52.7 combined points per game that these two squads have allowed this season are 6.8 fewer than the 59.5 over/under in this contest.
+- The 52.7 combined points per game that these two squads have allowed this season are 6.3 fewer than the 59 total in this contest.

-- Cougars games have an average total of 56.3 points this season, 3.2 fewer than Friday's over/under.
+- The average total in Cougars games this season is 56.3, 2.7 points fewer than Friday's total of 59 .

 Washington State Stats and Trends

-- Washington State has eight wins against the spread in 12 games this season.
+- Washington State has played 12 games, with eight wins against the spread.

-- The Cougars have an against the spread record of 3-2 in their five games when favored by 1 point or more so far this season.
+- The Cougars have an ATS record of 3-2 in their five games when favored by 1 point or more so far this season.

-- Washington State's games this year have eclipsed the over/under in 50% of its opportunities (six times in 12 games with a set point total).
+- Washington State's games this year have hit the over on six of 12 set point totals (50%).

-- The Cougars rack up 28.4 points per game, the same number the Hurricanes surrender.
+- This year, the Cougars average the same number of points per game that the Hurricanes allow (28.4).

-- When Washington State records more than 28.4 points, it is 5-1 against the spread and 6-0 overall.
+- Washington State is 5-1 against the spread and 6-0 overall in games when it puts up more than 28.4 points.

-- When Washington State picks up over 389.6 yards, the team is 4-1 against the spread and 5-0 overall.
+- In games that Washington State piles up more than 389.6 yards, the team is 4-1 against the spread and 5-0 overall.

-- This year, the Cougars have turned the ball over 16 times, five more than the Hurricanes' takeaways (11).
+- The Cougars have turned the ball over 16 times this season, five more turnovers than the Hurricanes have forced (11).

 - Find the latest spread and moneyline odds for Washington State at SISportsbook.